tpersp/EchoMosaic/README.md

 ```

 By default it assumes the application is installed in
-`/opt/echoview-dashboard` and managed by the
+`/opt/echomosaic` and managed by the
-`echoview-dashboard.service` unit, but you can override these values
+`echomosaic.service` unit, but you can override these values
 when prompted.

 ## Manual installation